Eurac-Research/ado-data/markdown/navigation-items/about-the-data.md

 slug: about-the-data
 ---

 The ADO project is generating a wide array of datasets for monitoring of drought which are all made available under an open data license.
-All datasets are shared through our [Environmentdal Data Platform](https://edp-portal.eurac.edu/home "EDP-Portal"), which offers a variety of interfaces for accessing the data, including hosted [jupyter environments](https://edp-portal.eurac.edu/jupyter/ "jupyter"), openEO API through the [web editor](https://editor.openeo.org/?server=https://openeo.eurac.edu "openEO web editor") or directly using the python and R client libraries and OGC standards like the WFS and [Web Coverage Service (WCS)](http://saocompute.eurac.edu/rasdaman/ows#/services "rasdaman").
+All datasets are shared through our [Environmentdal Data Platform](https://edp-portal.eurac.edu/home "EDP-Portal"), which offers a variety of interfaces for accessing the data, including hosted [jupyter environments](https://edp-portal.eurac.edu/jupyter/ "jupyter"), openEO API through the [web editor](https://editor.openeo.org/?server=https://openeo.eurac.edu "openEO web editor") or directly using the python and R client libraries and OGC standards like the WFS and [Web Coverage Service (WCS)](http://saocompute.eurac.edu/rasdaman/ows#/services "rasdaman"). **To create a user account on the EDP please contact [SupportCSS@eurac.edu​](SupportCSS@eurac.edu)​.**

 An overview of the code that makes up the ADO Platform can be found [here on GitLab](https://gitlab.inf.unibz.it/ado/operational_pipelines "GitLab ADO").

-The data used on this webpage is [CC-BY-4.0 licensed](https://github.com/Eurac-Research/ado-data/blob/main/LICENSE.md) and can be found on [this Github Repository](https://github.com/Eurac-Research/ado-data)
+The data shown on this webpage is [CC-BY-4.0 licensed](https://github.com/Eurac-Research/ado-data/blob/main/LICENSE.md) and can be found on [this Github Repository](https://github.com/Eurac-Research/ado-data)

 ## Drought Indices
+### Citation
+If you use any ADO drought indices from the [ADO Webportal](https://ado.eurac.edu/) or its [Github data repository](https://github.com/Eurac-Research/ado-data), the [Environmental Data Platform](https://edp-portal.eurac.edu/home) (raw data access) please cite the data like shown here:

+- Standardised Precipitation Index (SPI), doi: https://doi.org/10.48784/15abe686-534a-11ec-b9ef-02000a08f41d
+- Standardised Precipitation-Evapotranspiration Index (SPEI), doi: https://doi.org/10.48784/166E51EE-534A-11EC-9143-02000A08F41D
+- Standardised Snow Pack Index (SSPI), doi: https://doi.org/10.48784/0ca021a6-7942-11ec-a314-02000a08f41d
+- Soil Moisture Anomalies (SMA), doi: https://doi.org/10.48784/ea665ca2-0ceb-11ed-86c5-02000a08f4e5
+- Vegetation Health Index (VHI), doi: https://doi.org/10.48784/161b3496-534a-11ec-b78a-02000a08f41d
+- Vegetation Condition Index (VCI), doi: https://doi.org/10.48784/161b3496-534a-11ec-b78a-02000a08f41d

+If you want to relate to the methodology, please cite the following data papers:

+- Standardised Precipitation Index (SPI)
+- Soil Moisture Anomalies (SMA)
+- Vegetation Health Index (VHI)

 ### Fact Sheets